jsouza157/design-patterns-node/README.md

 Strategy is very good pattern to use in projects MVC, for remove `if` of your code and encapsule your rules in a context.

-**STRATEGY**
+example to test : `node app/examples/strategy/index.js`

+**FACTORY**

-Strategy is very good pattern to use in projects MVC, for remove `if` of your code and encapsule your rules in a context.
+Also use how strategy, this pattern reduce `if` of your code and encapsule your rules in class.
+Remove your extensions and use implementations of your code.

+example to test : `node app/examples/factory/index.js`